Skip to content

 Usage

-Take the best checkpoint in results/experiment/version, and export the model to results/experiment/version/weights.pth:
+Take the best checkpoint in results/experiment/version, and export the model to results/experiment/version/weights.pth and config to results/experiment/version/model.yaml:

 nrdk export results/experiment/version